 Visit the Course Schedule for details on current offerings.

-Students are reminded that the Faculty of Arts requires at least 60 credits outside the Major for the Bachelor of Arts, and that the Department of Psychology requires at least 30 senior-level Psychology credits for the Psychology Major, and at least 48 senior-level Psychology credits for the Honours program.
-PSYC 340, 348, 440, or 448 may not be included for the minimum 30 Psychology credits required for the Major Program.
+Students are reminded that the Department of Psychology requires at least 30 upper-level Psychology credits for the Psychology Major, and at least 48 upper-level Psychology credits for the Honours program.
+PSYC 340, 348, 388, 440, 448 or 488 may not be included for the minimum 30 Psychology credits required for the Major Program.

 Students must complete:

-Students must take a minimum of 30 credits in 300- or 400-level courses including:
+Students must take a minimum of 30 credits in 300- and/or 400-level courses including:

-1. At least 6 credits from one of the following two lists:
+1. At least 6 credits from the following two lists:

 2. At least 6 credits from each of two of the following four lists:

-All students are encouraged to include fourth-year courses in their programs.
-In addition to providing greater depth, they provide an opportunity to work in smaller groups.
+All students are encouraged to include fourth-year courses in their programs to provide greater depth of understanding.

 The Honours program is designed to provide intensive and extensive preparation in psychology for outstanding students who intend to pursue graduate studies in Psychology.

 Admission to the Honours program requires at least a 76% average in the second year and at least 80% in PSYC 217 and 218.
-Students failing to meet either of these criteria may petition for admittance into the program.
+Students who do not meet either of these criteria may petition for admittance into the program.
 All students enrolling in the Honours program must consult with the chair of the departmental Honours committee.

 Graduation in the Honours program requires: